 Salem is a somewhat small city located in the state of Illinois.
 With a population of 7,287 people and two constituent neighborhoods, Salem is the 267th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Salem isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salem are a mix of both white- and blue-collar jobs.
 Overall, Salem is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Salem who work in office and administrative support (9.80%), management occupations (8.02%), and sales jobs (7.90%).
+There are especially a lot of people living in Salem who work in office and administrative support (9.12%), management occupations (7.90%), and food service (7.77%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Salem is worth considering.

-The per capita income in Salem in 2010 was $22,214, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $88,856 for a family of four.
-However, Salem contains both very wealthy and poor people as well.
+The per capita income in Salem in 2010 was $21,312, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $85,248 for a family of four.

 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Salem residents report their race to be White, followed by Black or African-American.
+The greatest number of Salem residents report their race to be White, followed by Asian.
 Important ancestries of people in Salem include Irish, English, Polish, and Dutch.

 The most common language spoken in Salem is English.
 Other important languages spoken here include Spanish and German.